 - You must not participate in unlawful, libellous, immoral or offensive activities, including accessing, downloading, storing, creating, copying or disseminating offensive material.
 This includes, but is not limited to, material of a pornographic, sexual, violent, criminal, racist, sexist or otherwise discriminatory nature.
-Further, you must not use the systems to perpetrate any form of fraud or piracy. - You must not publish a website, or any content on a website, that could bring the organisation into disrepute.
-This includes publishing defamatory or knowingly false material about the organisation, colleagues or customers in any online publishing format. - Only subscribe to services with your professional email address when representing the Council. - CCC facilities and identity must not be used for commercial purposes outside the authority or remit of the Council, or for personal financial gain. - You must not use the internet or email to make personal gains or conduct a personal business. - You must not use the internet or email to gamble. - You must not bring the Council into disrepute through use of online 'social networking' activities. - You must report faults with information and communications technology and co-operate with fault diagnosis and resolution. - If you use our technology or our internet provision for personal use, the Council takes no responsibility for the security of your personal information.
+Further, you must not use the systems to perpetrate any form of fraud or piracy. - You must not publish a website, or any content on a website, that could bring the Council into disrepute.
+This includes publishing defamatory or knowingly false material about the organisation, colleagues or customers in any online publishing format. - When representing the Council only subscribe to services with your Colchester City Council email address. - Colchester City Council facilities and identity must not be used for commercial purposes outside the authority or remit of the Council, or for personal financial gain. - You must not use the internet or email to make personal gains or conduct a personal business. - You must not use the internet or email to gamble. - You must not bring the Council into disrepute through use of online 'social networking' activities. - You must report faults with information and communications technology to the ICT team and co-operate with fault diagnosis and resolution. - If you use CCC technology or CCC internet provision for personal use, the Council takes no responsibility for the security of your personal information.
 It is recommended you do not carry out personal financial transactions.